 Some suggestions are: hang out in groups of three or more, stick to light topics when chatting, lend an ear, reduce contact, and cut them out of your life.

 I had a few naysayers when I told them I was going to go to radio/broadcast school to learn to become a deejay, at the age of 18.
 "Oh really? (sarcastic chuckle), let us know how THAT works out."
 In a way, that kind of drove me.
 "When life gives you lemons, make lemonade."
 Those types of discouraging comments can put a bit of a chip on your shoulder.
 But it turned out to be good.
 I had a very satisfying on-air career for 20+ years in places like West Palm Beach, Charlotte, Akron-Canton, Miami, Joplin ("Oh no!
 Another tornado!") and met many recording artists and celebrities; most of them very nice to talk to.
 I also worked alongside some very talented people and learned a lot.
 Meeting the often outspoken station listeners was cool too.
 "You guys play too many commercials and you play the same songs over and over!"
-Or, "Why are you guys already playing Christmas music and Halloween just ended?"
+Or, "Why are you guys already playing Christmas music?
+I haven't even digested the turkey from Thanksgiving?"
 (Truth be known: Radio ratings went up considerably when we went early with the Christmas tunes).

 As for the haters who are often insecure and get enjoyment out of trying to marginalize your success by knocking you down a peg or two, ignoring them or removing them from your life is a very useful option.
 I have an attention seeking brother-in-law (4th grader mentality) who for some reason likes to play the hater card on me; childish, verbal attacks.
 Jealousy comes to mind; a very common hater trait.
 We rarely see each other, but at family funerals.
 And I'm OK with that.
 My technique?
 Simple...
 I ignore.
 The contrived drama that is thrown my way goes in one ear and out the other.
 And this is coming from a man of supposed high intellect who is a director at an institute of a well known university!